-THE COUNSELING CENTER
+COUNSELING CENTER

+Counseling and student services are available to support all students at Westhill High School.

-The Counseling Center is organized to serve all students.
-The counselors hope that every student will want to become acquainted with the resources that are available in the Counseling Center.
-Our goals are the same as that of our school as a whole - to help each of you reach your maximum growth, learn to get along with others, and become increasingly independent and responsible.
+School counselors are available during the school day for assistance.
+Conversations with a counselor are considered confidential, as long as the health or safety of a student is not in jeopardy.
+Students are seen immediately if a crisis arises.
+Our goals are the same as that of our school as a whole - to help each of our students reach their maximum growth, learn to get along with others, and become increasingly independent and responsible.